hubarthurcoelho/email-broadcaster-api/README.md

 ## Testing

-To run the test suite, use the following command:
+To run test suites, use the following command:

 ```bash
 rake specs:run